laurentperrinet/laurentperrinet.github.io/content/post/2018-11-09_seminaire-escobar/index.md

 +++
-title = "Retinal computations" subtitle = "A seminar at the Institute of Neurosciences Timone in Marseille"
+title = "Retinal computations" subtitle = "A seminar by [María José Escobar, Ph.D.](http://profesores.elo.utfsm.cl/~mjescobar/) at the Institute of Neurosciences Timone in Marseille."

 date = 2018-11-09T00:00:00
 lastmod = 2018-11-09T00:00:00